UFC Octagon Girl Camila Oliveira Drops Jaws In USA Flag-Inspired Bikini On Instagram

-UFC Octagon girl Camila Oliveira is working at UFC Fight Night 159 tonight in Mexico City.
-However, before getting ready for Rodriguez vs. Stephens, Oliveira took to Instagram to thrill her followers with a stunning photo of herself in an American flag-inspired bikini.
+UFC octagon girl Camila Oliveira is working at UFC Fight Night 159 tonight in Mexico City.
+However, before getting ready for the main event fight between Yair Rodriguez and Jeremy Stephens, Oliveira took to Instagram to thrill her followers with a stunning photo of herself in an American flag-inspired bikini.

-In the image, the model wore a red, white, and blue string bikini top which tied across an intricate tattoo on her ribcage.
-The matching blue and white stars bikini bottoms tied on each side, and highlighted Oliveira’s curvy backside.
-In the image, she stood sideways with her hands in the bottoms’ tie.
+In the image, the model wore a red, white, and blue string bikini top which tied across an intricate tattoo on her rib cage.
+The matching blue-and-white-star bikini bottoms tied on each side, and highlighted Oliveira’s curvy backside.
+In the image, she stood sideways with her hands on the bottoms’ tie.
 Her long brunette hair hung in curls down her back one with piece falling forward over her shoulder.
-The UFC girl wore pink lipstick, pink eyeshadow, and pink blush with the shimmery highlighter in the patriotic look.
+The UFC girl wore pink lipstick, pink eyeshadow, and pink blush with a shimmery highlighter while rocking the patriotic look.

 Several fans hoped to see Oliveira back in the USA sooner rather than later.